BrajanHalili/backend-Hospital/README.md

         ON DELETE NO ACTION
 )
 ~~~
+# Running the backend
 * Go to the .env file and insert the username and password of the postgres account.
-* Type "npm start" in the terminal.
+* Run the command "npm start" in the terminal.